Arian Sheta

-Arian Sheta (born 13 February 1981) is an Albanian profesionist footballer who plays as a centre-back for Albanian club Besëlidhja Lezhë.
+Arian Sheta (born 13 February 1981) is an Albanian former professional footballer who played as a centre-back.

-He is a defender and has previously also played for Kallithea FC in Greece, Ayia Napa FC in Cyprus and KS Elbasani in Albania.
+He also played for Kallithea FC in Greece, Ayia Napa FC in Cyprus and KS Elbasani in Albania.

 Club career

 In June 2014, Sheta completed a transfer to fellow top flight side Laçi, signing only for the club's European matches in summer.

 After initially announced his retirement, in April 2018, Sheta accepted an offer to join Dinamo Tirana in Albanian First Division on a one-year contract.

 Ahead of the 2019–20 season, Sheta joined Albanian First Division club Besëlidhja Lezhë.

+In 2024, he joined Përmeti in the Kategoria e Tretë.

 International career

 Sheta earned his first and only cap for Albania senior team on 13 March 2002 in a friendly match against Mexico which ended in a 4–0 defeat.